bestfriendreminders-pt-042219/UI-Robert/README.md

 ## My Objectives
-1. Inject all html?
+1. Inject html and css?
+2. Use less
+3. Make components
-2. Delve into markdown for an .md file.
+4. Delve into markdown for an .md file.
-3. Make a border with of a cell phone.
+5. Make a border with of a cell phone.
-4. Less
+6. Less
 	* a.
 Mixins
 	* b. variables
 	* c. ?
-5. Project description
+7. Project description
 	* a.
 Important dates
 	* b.
 	* c.
 Text notifications